MicrosoftDocs/windows-itpro-docs/windows/manage/configure-telemetry-in-your-organization.md

 ## Overview

 In previous versions of Windows and Windows Server, Microsoft used telemetry to check for updated or new Windows Defender signatures, check whether Windows Update installations were successful, gather reliability information through the Reliability Analysis Component (RAC) on Windows Server, and gather reliability information through the Windows Customer Experience Improvement Program (CEIP) on Windows.
-In Windows 10 and Windows Server 2016 Technical Preview, you can control telemetry streams by using **Settings** &gt; **Privacy**, Group Policy, or MDM.
+In Windows 10 and Windows Server 2016 Technical Preview, you can control telemetry streams by using Settings &gt; Privacy, Group Policy, or MDM.

 Microsoft is committed to improving customer experiences in a mobile-first and cloud-first world, and it all starts with our customers.
 Telemetry is one critical way Microsoft is using data to improve our products and services.
 Telemetry gives every enterprise customer a voice that helps us shape future versions of Windows, Windows Server and System Center, allowing us to respond quickly to your feedback and providing new features and improved quality to our customers.